 Round 2 - Business cost reduction

 After a very tense first round, it’s time to give it another go, and this one is all about TCO, or total cost of ownership.
+In 2026, TCO is mostly operating cost.
+The infrastructure bill is visible, the maintenance bill is the one that sneaks up behind you.
+Think about:

-Using a managed service sets you up with the whole package, handled by a group of people whose sole purpose in life is to provide thousands of their customers with the best SFTP experience In reality, hosted services manage to lower the cost of infrastructure and maintenance through the implementation of automation and resource sharing, so their customers don’t have to keep digging into their pockets.
+In reality, hosted services manage to lower the cost of infrastructure and maintenance through the implementation of automation and resource sharing, so their customers don’t have to keep digging into their pockets.

 And the score is 2-0 in favor of the fully managed SFTP.